MicrosoftDocs/nav-content/dynamics-nav-app/ui-personalization-manage.md

     The user will see the changes the next time they sign-in.

-### Clear user personalizations by using the User Personalization Card page
+### To clear user personalizations by using the User Personalization Card page

 The **User Personalization Card** page enables you to clear the personalization on all pages for specific user.
 This requires write permission to Table 2000000072 **Profile**.